Asphalt Tonnage Calculator 2026: Sq Ft, Sq Yd, Cubic Yards, Depth, and Density to Tons

 - With 7% waste: 43.5 × 1.07 = ~46.5 tons ordered

-Why density matters more than people think
+Why does density matter more than people think?

 Density swings from 140 to 150 lb/ft³ across mixes —that's a 7% range.
 On a 50-ton order, the wrong density estimate can mean 3.5 tons of unexpected overage or shortfall.
 Always: